Black Cat Wines, Black Cat Vineyards

 Naoussa Xinomavro 2020

 Whoa Nelly that’s a nose!
 Potent as being nosed out of sleep by my cat in the morning (ps I lied and told him that Xinomavro the grape was named after him, not vice versa).
 Full of dark red cherry, pepper, herbs (the wine not my cat, he’s just full of Fancy Feast) the palate echos the nose bringing in an amaro-esque element.
-I want more! — 7 months ago
+I want more! — a year ago

 Severn, Bob and 3 others liked this